Spring flowers and travel clothes for UK trip

 Jeans

 Denim is a common sight year-round in the UK.
 In the spring, you can really opt for any style if you keep your shoe options to trainers or ankle boots.
-If you want to pair jeans with your tall boots, then opt for skinny jeans.
+It’s best to bring the jeans you are most comfortable in – I love and recommend Levi’s.

 Layering tops